Domo929/tcc_report_create/README.md

 between scenarios.

 ### Coordination file name
 The Coordination file can be flagged with a 'CE' or 'RH' in the file name.
 Whichever name the file has, will be matched in the output file name.

+### Logging
+The log of the most recent run will be saved to the `TCC_Create_Logs.log` file in the same directory as `TCC_Report_Create.py`.